Robust and Differentially Private Principal Component Analysis: Proposed methods

 The boundedness of $ g $ makes $ \widehat K_g $ robust to data contamination (see Theorems \ref{thm:bp-Kendalltau} and \ref{thm:corrupted} in Section \ref{sec-theory-robust}).
-Furthermore, bounded $g$ also ensures finite sensitivity of $ \widehat K_g $.
-As a consequence, adding a Gaussian noise to $ \widehat K_g $ provides differentially private estimator of $ K_g $, where the standard deviation of additive Gaussian noise is scaled to proportional to the sensitivity of $ \widehat K_g $.
+Furthermore, bounded $g$ also implies that $ \widehat K_g $ has finite sensitivity.
+As a consequence, adding a Gaussian noise to $ \widehat K_g $ provides a differentially private estimator of $ K_g $, where the standard deviation of additive Gaussian noise is scaled in proportion to the sensitivity of $ \widehat K_g $.
 A detailed procedure is given in the next subsection.